 Southern Union welcomes high school graduates, GED recipients, transfer or transient students from other colleges and universities, and former SU students.
 There are also opportunities for eligible high school students who meet SU admissions requirements to enroll in college classes concurrently with high school classes.

 For admission to courses leading to an associate degree, you must hold a High School Diploma or GED.
-Students who hold a high school diploma equivalent to the Alabama High School Diploma but not issued by a public high school must contact Catherine Stringfellow, Registrar, for more information at firstname.lastname@example.org or 256-395-2211 ext.
-5155.
+For additional questions, please contact our Admissions office at email@example.com, or 256-395-2211.

 STEP 1: Submit Your Application